joshalvarado99/trystero/content/posts/words-hold-worlds.md

 Language is powerful.
 It builds worlds, undoes them, and loops meaning through cultural, historical, and neural circuitry.
 This is an anatomy of that power.

 Etymology makes it obvious.
 Trace a word and you'll find its origin was something completely different.
 Consider "tall."
 This word once meant "swift" or "valiant" in Old English.
 In the tales of medieval chivalry, a "tall" knight wasn't necessarily towering in stature.
-When Shakespeare described someone as "tall," he often meant they were brave or capable.^[1]
+When Shakespeare described someone as "tall," he often meant they were brave or capable.

 Why did "tall" transform from a trait of character to a physical measurement?
 This shift reveals something about our cultural values.
 We hold an unconscious belief that physical height correlates with inner virtue.
 We didn't randomly select "tall" to mean "of great height"; the word evolved there because humans already associated lofty stature with noble qualities.